Cassano d'Adda: Others

 In 1764, the attorney general of the fiefdom of Cassano had the old portal, which led into the Ricetto (the old remains of the bridge that allowed the entrance to the castle area), demolished and had the grand door with the emblem of the Bonelli family constructed.
-The project satisfies the mentality according to which one should open the indoors of the Medieval walls, to open the villages and accommodate new constructions.
+The project satisfies the mentality according to which one should open the interiors of the Medieval walls, to open the villages and accommodate new constructions.
 Like this, Cassano moved the axes of the regulatory plan from the castle to the highway that leads to Milan.
 It was carefully restored in 2002.

 Anthropic geography

 Districts and localities

 In addition to the main centre, Cassano d'Adda comprises: